top of page

 -

-What if my breastmilk is a few months old?We accept breastmilk up to six months from the date it was pumped if it has been stored in a standard refrigerator's freezer, Breastmilk stored in a deep freezer can be accepted up to eight months from the date it was pumped.
-All breastmilk must be pumped prior to baby's second birthday.
+What if my breast milk is a few months old?We accept breast milk from approved milk donors up to eight months from the date it was pumped if it has been properly stored.
+All breast milk must be pumped prior to baby's second birthday.
+We will not accept a mother's milk until she completes the screening process and is approved to donate.

 -

 Who receives donor milk?Pasteurized Donor Human Milk (PDHM) is prioritized for the smallest and most medically fragile babies, for whom research shows the most positive benefits from human milk.
-At this time, Mothers' Milk Bank of Tennessee (MMBTN) distributes PDHM exclusively to hospital neonatal intensive care units (NICUs).
+Mothers' Milk Bank of Tennessee dispenses PDHM to hospitals and families for outpatient usage.

 bottom of page